sook-tusk/SRMS-Workshop/RStudio-Github-Remote-Connection/SettingUp_Github_RStudio.md

 *Hi yourusername!
 You've successfully authenticated, but GitHub does not provide shell access.*

 If this is printed, it's correctly configured.
-Type yes and press Enter.

 ## 5. Log in to github, then create a repository.